 - Exercise has been shown to reduce hypertension and sympathetic nervous system activity.

 - Exercise reduces resting blood pressure and sympathetic outflow.

-- Exercise changes the central nervous system plasticity which leads to an alteration of the regulation of sympathetic nervous system.
+- Exercise changes the central nervous system plasticity, which leads to an alteration of the regulation of the sympathetic nervous system.

-Very interesting stuff.
-I know cardiovascular fitness has been getting bashed of late in the fat loss world but there are other benefits to it, other than just losing fat.
+Exciting stuff.
+I know cardiovascular fitness has been getting bashed of late in the fat loss world, but it has other benefits other than just losing fat.

+Exercise training and sympathetic nervous system activity: evidence for physical activity-dependent neural plasticity.
+Clin Exp Pharmacol Physiol.
+2007 Apr;34(4):377-84.
 For more information: Mueller PJ.
 (2007).
-Exercise training and sympathetic nervous system activity: evidence for physical activity dependent neural plasticity.
-Clin Exp Pharmacol Physiol.
-2007 Apr;34(4):377-84.

-Spontaneous Movement in order to Balance out the Autonomic Nervous System
+Spontaneous Movement to Balance out the Autonomic Nervous System

-I got a great example for you on spontaneous exercise.
+I got an excellent example for you on spontaneous exercise.

-Even if you don’t care about this stuff (exercise and autonomic nervous system), I know this is going to put a smile on your face.
+Even if you don’t care about this stuff (exercise and autonomic nervous system), I know this will put a smile on your face.

-I was at my 4 year old son’s preschool party day, yesterday.
+I was at my four-year-old son’s preschool party day yesterday.
 This is when the kids sing a few songs for the parents.
-My son got into the song and then broke out into an impromptu dance solo (30 second mark of the video).
+My son got into the music and then broke into an impromptu dance solo (30-second mark of the video).
 I hurt my face from laughing and smiling so much.
 Have a watch:

-I can not take credit for this dance moves, I think he gets them from my wife.
+I can not take credit for these dance moves; I think he gets them from my wife.

-Looking at the article above, I think the video of my son sums it up well.
-If you want to have a balanced life, get moving, dance a little and smile a lot.
-Your autonomic nervous system will be happy and so will the rest of your body.
+Looking at the article above, I think the video of my son sums it up nicely.
+If you want to have a balanced life, get moving, dance a little, and smile a lot.
+Your autonomic nervous system will be happy, and so will the rest of your body.